Russ Harvey Consulting - Computer and Internet Services

 Second Incident Reported December 22nd

-A second breach was reported on December 22, reporting no malicious access after October 26th:
+A second breach was reported on December 22, reporting “no malicious access after October 26th.”

 The threat actor targeted a senior DevOps engineer by exploiting vulnerable third-party software.
 The threat actor leveraged the vulnerability to deliver malware, bypass existing controls, and ultimately gain unauthorized access to cloud backups.
 The data accessed from those backups included system configuration data, API secrets, third-party integration secrets, and encrypted and unencrypted LastPass customer data.

-Right before the holiday season, LastPass published an update on their breach.
 As people have speculated, this timing was likely not coincidental but rather intentional to keep the news coverage low.
 Security professionals weren't amused, this holiday season became a very busy time for them.
-LastPass likely could have prevented this if they were more concerned about keeping their users secure than about saving their face.

 Almost Secure